BetaXOi/shadowsocksr-libev/README.md

 ### Windows

 For Windows, use either MinGW (msys) or Cygwin to build.
-At the moment, only `ss-local` is supported to build against MinGW (msys).
+At the moment, only `ssr-local` is supported to build against MinGW (msys).

 If you are using MinGW (msys), please download OpenSSL or PolarSSL source tarball to the home directory of msys, and build it like this (may take a few minutes):